dR. DALE SARVER

 Lucie has lived in Hawaii since 1995, and is an accomplished small business administrator.
 She keeps Kampachi Farms on the straight-and-narrow; a one-woman H.R.
 Department, accounts office, and office manager.
 Lucie has a B.A. in Business and Economics from Trinity College, Dublin.

 Originally from Ecuador, Daren has been living and working in Hawaii for the past 14 years.
-He obtained his BA in Marine Science and MS in Tropical Conservation Biology and Environmental Science from UH-Hilo and has extensive aquaculture experience with bivalves, crustaceans, finfish and microalgae.
+He obtained his BA in Marine Science and MS in Tropical Conservation Biology and Environmental Science from University of Hawaii at Hilo and has extensive aquaculture experience with bivalves, crustaceans, finfish and microalgae.

 After several years working in passive ecological monitoring, Helen was driven to find more direct means of ocean resource conservation.
 This led to a Master’s degree in Marine Biodiversity & Conservation from Scripps Institution of Oceanography, focusing on new species for aquaculture.
 She believes marine resource production should complement conservation goals, and is excited to be a part of the like-minded team at Kampachi Farms.

-The newest member of the research team, Julien is passionate about the marine environment and is dedicated to contributing to the growth of Kampachi Farms and responsible mariculture.
-Julien has a broad range of professional experience in education, research, and business development and has a Master’s degree in Sustainable Aquaculture from the University of Stirling, Scotland, and a B.A in Biology from the University of Hawaii-Hilo.
+As a member of the research team and the outreach coordinator for Kampachi Farms, Julien is passionate about the marine environment and dedicated to responsible mariculture.
+Julien has a broad range of professional experience in education, research, and business development and a Master’s degree in Sustainable Aquaculture, University of Stirling, Scotland, and a Bachelors in Biology, University of Hawaii at Hilo.